logzilla/extras/winagent/README.md

 ## Log File Name
 This configures the path and name of the file to which log messages will be saved.
 If a path and directory are specified that specific combination will be used for the log file, otherwise the log file will be saved in the directory with the SyslogAgent.exe file.

+## File Watcher (tail)
+The agent has the capability to “tail” a specified text file – this means that the agent will continually read the end of the given text file and send each new line that is appended to that text file as a separate message to the LogZilla server.
+A program name should be specified here to indicate the source of those log messages.

 ## Further Help
 The installation process will place a file [LogZillaSyslogAgentManual.pdf](LogZillaSyslogAgentManual.pdf) in the installation directory (`C:\Program Files\LogZilla\SyslogAgent\`).
 That file is also available for direct download at the link above.